redhat-cop/global-load-balancer-operator/readme.md

 Three namespace `cluster1` `cluster2` `cluster3` are created.
 the following environment variables are initialized for each cluster:

-1. <cluster>_secret_name.
+1. `<cluster>_secret_name`.
 Pointing to a secret in each of the cluster namespaces containing a valid kubeconfig fot that cluster
-2. <cluster>_service_name.
+2. `<cluster>_service_name`.
 Pointing to the name of the loadbalancer service to be used for that cluster.
-3. <cluster>_service_namespace.
+3. `<cluster>_service_namespace`.
 Pointing to the namespace of the loadbalancer service to be used for that cluster.

 Here are examples for the supported provider: